COLUMNColumn

 Hours Daily 7:00 – 17:00

-5. A full view of the Japanese Covered Bridge!
-A cultural exhibition hall themed on Nagasaki
+5. Panoramic view of the Japanese Bridge!
+A culture exhibition hall themed on Nagasaki

-It is a place where you can experience Japanese culture, with introductions particularly about tourist spots in Nagasaki Prefecture.
-Trade has been conducted here since ancient times, and the interior decorations are reminiscent of ancient Japan.
+This is a place where you can experience Japanese culture, with a particular introduction to tourist spots in Nagasaki Prefecture.
+Trade has been conducted in this area since long ago, and the interior decorations evoke ancient Japan.

-Kimono rental is also available.
-Put on traditional Japanese attire and stroll through the streets of Hoi An for an unforgettable trip.
-If you visit at 9:30, you can also enjoy a tea ceremony for 50,000 VND.
+Kimono rentals are also available.
+Put on traditional Japanese attire and stroll through the streets of Hoi An for a trip you’ll never forget.
+If you visit at 9:30, you can also experience a tea ceremony for 50,000 VND.

-On the second floor, there is a balcony with a panoramic view of the old town, and you can also enjoy the view of the Japanese Bridge.
+Head up to the second floor to a balcony overlooking the old town, where you can also enjoy views of the Japanese Bridge.

-Why not spend a special time at this Japanese Culture Exhibition Hall, where the history of Hoi An and Japanese culture are fused together?
+Why not spend a special time at this Japanese Culture Exhibition Hall, where Hoi An’s history and Japanese culture come together?

 Japanese Culture Exhibition Hall